 Here are detailed instructions on how to generate your Google Remarketing

-This allows you to see which tracking script is for what when you have multiple tracking scripts on one page.
+This allows you to see which tracking script does what when you have multiple scripts on one page.

 Remember, you don’t have to use all five of these tracking scripts at once.
-You should pick and choose based on the platforms you advertise on and the marketing needs your business has.
+You should pick and choose based on the platforms you advertise on and your business’s marketing needs.
 Let us know what tracking scripts you are using in the comments below.